fbpx

 Wetsuits are the most important piece of safety equipment in Washington State canyons.
 Canyoneers use a special canyoneering wetsuit that is very durable with protected rub points.
 It is possible to use diving wetsuits, but they will be more restrictive as you move through the canyons.

 Don’t make the mistake of going into a frigid PNW canyon with a lightweight wetsuit!
-Cheaping out on a wetsuit can create the conditions where bad decisions accumulate and start to compound.
-A seemingly trivial mistake could end up costing you your life!

 Any canyoneering backpack should be made out of heavy duty PVC.
 Look for a bag with lots of drainage.
 The canyon bag should quickly fill and drain of water so that you don’t have to carry around additional water weight.